Francis Collins: Christianity

 Collins is a critic of intelligent design, and for this reason he was not asked to participate in the 2008 documentary Expelled: No Intelligence Allowed.
-Walt Ruloff, a producer for the film, claimed that by rejecting intelligent design, Collins was "toeing the party line", a claim which Collins called "just ludicrous".
+Walt Ruloff, a producer for the film, stated that by rejecting intelligent design, Collins was "toeing the party line", a claim which Collins called "just ludicrous".
 In an interview he stated that "intelligent design is headed for collapse in the not too distant future" and that "science class ought to be about science, and opening the door to religious perspectives in that setting is a big mistake."
-In 2007, Collins founded the BioLogos Foundation to "contribute to the public voice that represents the harmony of science and faith".
+In 2007, Collins founded the BioLogos Foundation to "contribute to the public voice that represents the harmony of science and faith."
 He served as the foundation's president until he was confirmed as director of the NIH.
 Collins has also spoken at the Veritas Forum on the relationship between science and religion and the existence of God.

-Christopher Hitchens referred to Francis Collins as "one of the greatest living Americans" and stated that Collins was one of the most devout believers he had ever met.
+Christopher Hitchens referred to Collins as "one of the greatest living Americans", and stated that Collins was one of the most devout believers he had ever met.
 He further stated that Collins was sequencing the genome of the cancer that would ultimately claim Hitchens's life, and that their friendship despite their differing opinion on religion was an example of the greatest armed truce in modern times.

 Agnosticism

-In an interview with National Geographic in February 2007, writer John Horgan criticized Collins' description of agnosticism as "a cop-out".
+In an interview with National Geographic in February 2007, writer John Horgan criticized Collins's description of agnosticism as "a cop-out".
 In response, Collins clarified his position on agnosticism so as to exclude "earnest agnostics who have considered the evidence and still don't find an answer.
 I was reacting to the agnosticism I see in the scientific community, which has not been arrived at by a careful examination of the evidence.
 I went through a phase when I was a casual agnostic, and I am perhaps too quick to assume that others have no more depth than I did."

 Abortion

-In a 1998 interview with Scientific American, Collins stated that he is "intensely uncomfortable with abortion as a solution to anything" and does not "perceive a precise moment at which life begins other than the moment of conception".
-However, in the same interview it was said that Collins also "does not advocate changing the law".
+In a 1998 interview with Scientific American, Collins stated that he is "intensely uncomfortable with abortion as a solution to anything" and does not "perceive a precise moment at which life begins other than the moment of conception."
+In the same interview, it was said that Collins also "does not advocate changing the law".